Things founders probably ought to know about venture capital.

 #42 Product risk

-Product risk is one of the Four Strategic Components of Risk.
+Product risk is the first of the Four Strategic Components of Risk.
 Is the product developed and ready for sale?

 Historically there have been times when founders successfully sought funding for products that were no more than ideas, concepts, or maybe blueprints.
 Who knows if those halcyon days will ever return?
 I hope they don’t.